yvonne-RH/mscepi_rdm/README.md

 Want to contribute back?
 Submit a pull request to the original repository and share your improvements.

+## 📚 Useful Resources

+* [Quarto self-paced initiation training website](https://research-it-swiss-tph.github.io/quarto_training/) - A step-by-step online training resource developed by Swiss TPH Research-IT to help you get started with some of the Quarto basics at your own pace.

 ## Credits

 This course was orginally designed and delivered by